 All International Students are required to pay Overseas Student Health Cover (OSHC) and maintain cover for the full length of their visa.
 It is also the student’s responsibility to check the conditions of this health cover.

-A non-refundable Enrolment/Application fee of $200.00 and $50.00 CoE issue fee (exclusive of Tuition fees and material fees) are required at the time of enrolment and this guarantees your place in the course.
-Students who fall behind in the payment of their fees or fail to pay their tuition fee on the due date, may be charged a late payment fee of $120.00 per term or may be refused training and assessment services and any requests until such times as the fees are paid and up-to-date.
-Please note that students will be required to maintain academic course progress and/or attendance requirement in consultation with the Academic Manager.
-Should fees remain overdue for more than one day after the due date Victory Institute will inform the student of their intention to report them for non- payment of fees to the Secretary of the Department of Education and Training via PRISMS.
+A non-refundable Enrolment/Application fee of $200.00 (exclusive of Tuition fees and material fees) are required at the time of enrolment and this guarantees your place in the course.
+Students who fall behind in the payment of their fees or fail to pay their tuition fee on the due date, may be charged a late payment fee of $120.00 per instalment or may be refused training and assessment services and any requests until such times as the fees are paid and up-to-date.
+Please note that students will be required to maintain academic course progress and/or attendance requirements.
+Should fees remain overdue for more than one day after the due date the Institute will inform the student of their intention to report them for non- payment of fees to the Department of Home Affairs and the Department of Education via PRISMS.

 Transfer of Fees between the course(s)

-In the case where you have been enrolling your ELICOS with our institute and you have permission to transfer your enrolment into our VET course, an unused fee will be transferred to pay for your VET course(s).
+In the case where you enrolled in an ELICOS course at our Institute and you have the permission to transfer your enrolment into our VET courses, an unused fee will be transferred to pay for your VET course(s).
 No fees will be transferred to other providers, institutions, or persons.

 Other non-tuition fees the student may incur;